-Arrest your kids’ attention with this FREE Bible lesson Introduction Activity!
-This simple activity for the Old Testament story of Esau and Jacob (Genesis 25-27) is easy for you to prep, but it will get your kids interested in the lesson—perfect for your Sunday School class, kids’ club, or homeschool Bible time!
+Capture your kids’ attention with this free Bible lesson Introduction Activity!
+This simple activity for the Old Testament story of Esau and Jacob (Genesis 25-27) is simple and easy to prep, yet engaging.
+It will catch your kids’ interest and lead perfectly into your lesson!
+Great for your Sunday School class, kids’ club, or homeschool Bible time.
 Scroll down for detailed activity instructions.

 It can be disheartening to look at all the evil going on in the world around us.
-And it’s even more discouraging to look at our own hearts and realize we are full of selfishness & rebellion & sin.
+And it’s even more discouraging to look at our own hearts and realize we are full of selfishness and rebellion and sin.

 But God is never thwarted by the wrong actions of men.